Sparksbox

 What's Really Happening: Platform Power

-This deserves to be said clearly: cannabis brands aren't restricted by law.
-They're restricted by tech companies making unilateral business decisions.
+This deserves to be said clearly: cannabis brands are restricted by law and by tech companies making unilateral business decisions.

 These are policy choices made by private companies in closed rooms.
 There's no public process.
 No appeals mechanism.
 No industry input.
 Just a decision that cannabis is risky, so cannabis gets blocked.